xbeat/Machine-Learning/README.md

 Introduction to the Brachistochrone Problem

 The Brachistochrone Problem, posed by Johann Bernoulli in 1696, seeks the curve of fastest descent between two points under gravity.
 This classical problem has found new applications in machine learning optimization.

+## The Flexibility of Batch Normalization

+Understanding Batch Normalization Fundamentals

+Batch Normalization (BatchNorm) is a crucial technique in deep learning that normalizes the inputs of each layer to maintain a stable distribution throughout training.
+It operates by normalizing activations using mini-batch statistics, calculating mean and variance across the batch dimension.

 ## Point-NeRF A Python-Based Approach to Neural Radiance Fields